 When you’re done testing the platform, you can turn off Test Mode or allow the Pigeonhole to go live automatically (not recommended).
 When Test Mode is turned off, all test data will be removed.
 Learn more about using Test Mode for technical runs.

 We’ve prepared resources available for download customised for your event in your Workspace.
 Find this in the Run section of each Pigeonhole.
 These will help guide you through the setup of the Panels on your devices.
 We also include our tried and tested way to quickly introduce Pigeonhole Live to your event attendees.
 Read more about the resources provided.

 Direct attendees to the Audience Web App at https://pigeonhole.at to start engaging, and display the Projector Panel on the big screen to highlight the most popular questions and questions that are being addressed.
 If your Q&A session involves moderators and panelists, it is recommended that each moderator be provided with a Moderator Panel on a tablet, where they can view questions from the audience and select questions to direct to the panelists.
 If your Q&A session has question filtering enabled, use the Admin Panel to allow or block questions.
 You can also use the Kiosk interface to capture Poll votes and survey responses if you have exhibition booths or kiosks set up.

 It’s not over when your event ends.
 Some of the most valuable insights can be drawn after the event when you analyse the responses collected on Pigeonhole Live.
-Don't worry if you were not able to address all the questions posted during your event as all responses are captured and presented clearly on the Insights page in your Dashboard.
+Don't worry if you were not able to address all the questions posted during your event as all responses are captured and presented clearly on the Insights tab in your event Pigeonhole.
 These are accessible anytime during and after your event.
 You can also export these insights in PDF and Excel formats for further analysis or storage.